 The best vitamin D supplements to support your immune system right now

-Vitamin D plays an important role in calcium and phosphorus absorption, immunity and regulation of mood.
+Vitamin D plays an important role in immunity too.
 The British Medical Journal, in a recent statement on Covid-19, singled out vitamin D as beneficial for the immune system during the pandemic.
 "Vitamin D3 plays a key role in the immune systems, the highly complex mechanisms in the body that are designed to help protect people against a host of infectious agents, including bacteria and viruses."

 Rob Hobson, registered nutritionist and head of nutrition for Healthspan, points out that 10µg (micrograms) is the minimum amount we should be consuming and that most vitamin D supplements have 25µg or 1000IU of vitamin D, which is safe for everyone age 12 and over.
 Some have a high-strength dose of 75µg /3000IU and up to 5000IU can be prescribed for deficiency by a specialist - but always stick to the label guidelines, as it is possible to have too much.

 An important source of vitamin D is of course diet, however, if you're vegan, you'll likely be aware that it can be extra hard to get your daily allowance of vitamin D that way owing to the fact that much vitamin D is derived from oily fish and dairy products.
 Many vitamin D supplements aren't vegan friendly either as the form used is made from lanolin derived from sheep's wool.

 What to look for in a good vitamin D supplement

 When choosing your vitamin D supplement, look for D3, the most readily absorbable form of vitamin D, advises Rob.
 Nutritional Therapist Daniel O'Shaughnessy advises taking it in drop form as oil helps the absorption as "vitamin D is a fat-soluble hormone" (yes it's actually a hormone).